Arisha38/SafeGuard-app/README.md

 ## License

 This project is submitted as a final project for the App Development course under **Ms. Nabiha Komal**, University of Layyah.
-All rights reserved © 2026 Arisha Khan & Aiman Akbar.
+All rights reserved © 2026 Arisha Khan.